Film Review: India’s most wanted

 Arjun Kapoor does an OK job to make us believe his intentions throughout the film.
 He speaks in Bihari accent at some places, rest of them is “Hey, I’m Arjun Kapoor.”
 The innocence of his character goes well with his eyes-up-to-the-sky look, but it’s not enough to keep us glued.

-Jitendra Shastri, is the hero of the film.
+As expected, Jitendra Shastri is the hero of the film.
 His notable effort make his character remarkable.
 He’s a brilliant actor and has proved his worth in Rajma Chawal & Tripling Season 2.
 Rajesh Sharma has not much to do and he does that effortlessly.
-Rest of Arjun’s team goes as unnoticed.
+On the other hand, Rest of Arjun’s team goes as unnoticed.

 Amit Trivedi’s music do not gel well with the story